slaeryan/slaeryan.github.io/posts/midnighttrain.md

 Alos, now is a good time to point out that it is possible to enumerate these variables from **Kernel-mode i.e. Ring 0** using frameworks such as [CHIPSEC](https://github.com/chipsec/chipsec) or using **physical access** to the machine with an **UEFI shell**(Again, Defenders take note!)

 ### Port Monitors
 Once again, I will not bore you with endless theory.
-But its important to know a few things.
+But it is important to know a few things.
 Port Monitors are User-mode DLLs that according to [MSDN](https://docs.microsoft.com/en-us/windows-hardware/drivers/print/port-monitors) "are responsible for providing a communications path between the user-mode print spooler and the kernel-mode port drivers that access I/O port hardware".

 These DLLs are loaded by the **Print Spooler Service** or `spoolsv.exe` at startup and for that to happen primarily one of the two conditions must be satisfied:
 1. The fully-qualified pathname of the DLL must be written to `HKLM\SYSTEM\CurrentControlSet\Control\Print\Monitors`

 ![Port Monitor Registry Entry](../assets/images/port-mon-reg.png "Port Monitor Registry Entry")

-This requires either a manual registry entriy or via WinAPI and it allows loading of arbritary DLLs.
+This requires either a manual registry entry or via WinAPI and it allows loading of arbitrary DLLs.

 2. The second method has a couple of more constraints.
 a.
 The DLL must reside in `System32`
 b.
-Arbritary DLLs cannot be loaded via this technique, the DLL must be written in a [special way](https://docs.microsoft.com/en-us/windows-hardware/drivers/print/port-monitor-server-dll-functions) with some mandatory functions defined and must export a function named `InitializePrintMonitor2` which gets called immediately after the DLL is loaded
+Arbitrary DLLs cannot be loaded via this technique(well, it can but without persistence), the DLL must be written in a [special way](https://docs.microsoft.com/en-us/windows-hardware/drivers/print/port-monitor-server-dll-functions) with some mandatory functions defined and must export a function named `InitializePrintMonitor2` which gets called immediately after the DLL is loaded

 Finally, the Port Monitor might be registered via:
 [AddMonitor()](https://docs.microsoft.com/en-us/windows/win32/printdocs/addmonitor?redirectedfrom=MSDN) - To  install a local port monitor